t12t/t12t.github.io/src/en/contact.md

 # Contact

 You can get in touch with us via multiple channels.
+Choose the way that suits you the best!

 ## Via meetup.com

-If you are a member of our meetup group you can send us messages.
+If you are a member of [our meetup group](https://www.meetup.com/t12t-Stockholm/) you can send us messages.

 ## Via Slack